merttrkr/ewp-frontend/README.md

+# Erasmus Without Paper (IZTECH in-house)
+## Introduction
+Erasmus Without Paper (EWP) is an EU-funded cutting-edge project aimed at transforming the traditional paper-based processes of the Erasmus+ mobility program.
+The mission is to streamline administrative tasks, enhance efficiency, and contribute to environmental sustainability by replacing paperwork with a secure and efficient digital system.
+This is an in-house implementation of the EWP for the Izmir Institute of Technology.

-You can see the demo version without backend https://ewp-frontend.vercel.app/
+You can see the demo version without the backend https://ewp-frontend.vercel.app/

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Technologies
+- NextJS
+- JavaScript
+- ChakraUI

 ## Getting Started